holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may unlink a Role by removing the Policy that invited it to link, or by another mechanism defined in that Policy.
 A Role may also opt to remove itself from a Circle it linked into, unless a Policy within or acting upon the Role's Super-Circle says otherwise.
 Once unlinked from a Circle, any Governance added to the Role by that Circle is automatically removed.

-#### 1.4.5 Creating Circles Across Roles

-Two or more Roles may create a new Circle at any time to govern a shared Purpose across the Roles.
-To do so, the founding Roles must agree on a Purpose for the new Circle, which it may later change via a Policy.
-The new Circle starts with the founding Roles linked into it, and a Policy inviting those links.
-A Circle created this way has no Super-Circle and no Accountabilities, and no Domains unless a Policy of another Circle delegates control of one to it.
-Such a Circle is immediately dissolved if it has no Roles linked into it at any point.

 ### 1.5 Circle Leads

 Anyone serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
-The Circle Lead Role has the definition given in Appendix A. A Circle with no Super-Circle has no Circle Leads, unless a Policy of the Circle says otherwise.
+The Circle Lead Role has the definition given in Appendix A. The Anchor Circle has no Circle Leads, unless a Policy of the Circle says otherwise.

 #### 1.5.1 Defining Priorities & Strategies